alexnm/house-moldovan-blog/src/posts/itineraries/israel-jordan.md

 It is common to see young soldiers on the streets and in buses carrying their service weapons.
 Military service is mandatory in Israel for men and women.
 We were there for more than a week but never felt unsafe in any way.
 Yes they have ocassional problems in the region, especially as you get close to the Gaza Strip, but nothing major to be concerned about as a tourist.

 Israel has an extensive bus network that runs between major cities.
 The major bus company is called Egged.
 It is better to book your trips in advance, if possible, as buses tend to ride full on the longer distances, even outside the high season.
 Between Tel Aviv in Jerusalem, you have very frequent buses from multiple bus stations in Tel Aviv, all going to the Jerusalem central bus station.
-You can just show up at the nearest bus station.
+For this one, you can just show up at the nearest bus station.
 The ride takes about an hour.
 There's also a new train available on this route if you prefer that.

-One thing to consider is that Jerusalem and Petra are pretty high in the mountains, so the weather is not always hot as you would expect.
-We visited in February had some rainy days and overall temperatures didn't go above 15°C. In Petra, we were greated with 4°C and fog in the morning, so keep that in mind when you pack for your adventure in the Middle East.
+One thing to consider is that Jerusalem and Petra are pretty high in the mountains, so the weather is not always as hot as you would expect.
+We visited in February, we had some rainy days and overall temperatures didn't go above 15°C. In Petra, we were greated with 4°C and fog in the morning, so keep that in mind when you pack for your adventure in the Middle East.
 Tel Aviv was a bit warmer during the same time.
 Eilat on the other hand enjoys 200+ days of sunshine a year and is a perfect destination for sea and sun lovers all year round.

 There are a bunch of other locations we didn't consider this time: the Dead Sea, Masada, Nazareth and Bethleem in Israel, Amman, Jerash and the Dead Sea again in Jordan, but we will definitely come back for a more extended visit at some point.